michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.5.12 =
+- Tweaked the class selectors of admin notification elements to have dismiss buttons available in WordPress 4.2 or above.

 = 3.5.11 - 2015/07/14 =
 - Added a warning to be displayed for forms in generic admin pages when the user form inputs exceeds the PHP `max_input_vars` value.